CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 same rights and responsibilities to all participants.
 Following the LibreOffice ethos.

+### Are you in-love with github ?

+It is great to have a large choice of collaboration software available, free of price, and from the most unexpected sources - and we're grateful for that.
+Having said that - most of us are lovers of gerrit and would prefer a fully-FOSS hosted version of that.

 ### How do I get commit access? {#commit-access}

 Please poke us on IRC with your TDF commit credentials, and your